Noema formIng Cluster survEy (NICE): Discovery of a starbursting galaxy group with a radio-luminous core at z=3.95: LH-SBC3: A galaxy group at = 3.95

-LH-SBC3 consists of four members detected with CO(4-3), LH-SBC3.a, b, c and d in Fig.~\ref{fig:sbc3}.
+LH-SBC3 consists of four members detected with CO(4-3), LH-SBC3.a, b, c, and d (as shown in Fig.~\ref{fig:sbc3}).
 The two brightest ones, LH-SBC3.a and b, also show [CI](1-0) with which we robustly confirm their redshifts.
-In addition, two more sources have emission lines detected at $f_{\rm obs}$\,$\sim$108\,GHz.
-Based on their photometric redshifts, they are most likely at $z$\,$\sim$\,2.19 and the lines correspond to CO(3-2).
-They could also be at $z$\,$\sim$\,3.25 if the lines are CO(4-3).
+The line and continuum detections are listed in Table~\ref{table:members-line}.
+LH-SBC3.a and d are two spatially resolved peaks in the continuum at 3mm.
+They are around 3$\arcsec$ apart, larger than the typical size of a massive star-forming galaxy at $z\sim$\,4.
+We will also show in Section~\ref{sec:radio} that LH-SBC3.d has marginal detection at 150MHz 3$\arcsec$ from LH-SBC3.a.
+Two more sources have emission lines detected at $f_{\rm obs}$\,$\sim$108\,GHz.
+Based on their photometric redshifts, they are most likely at $z$\,$\sim$\,2.2 and the lines correspond to CO(3-2).
+They could also be at $z$\,$\sim$\,3.2 if the lines are CO(4-3).
 In either case, they may be part of a foreground structure.
+The spectra of these two galaxies are shown in the appendix (Fig.~\ref{fig:foreground}).

 LH-SBC3 was selected to have a 7$\sigma$ excess in $\Sigma_{10}$ when searching in the entire Lockman Hole field (Fig.~\ref{fig:lh-sbc3-sigma10}-\textit{Left}).
-It contains six IRAC priors as selected by eq~(\ref{eq:irac}) within a radius of 25$\arcsec$ ($r$\,$\sim$\,180\,pkpc, Fig.~\ref{fig:sbc3-rgb}), which is an excess of $\sim$\,4.2$\sigma$ significance compared to the extended background further to 3$\arcmin$, where there are on average 2.6 such IRAC priors per arcmin$^2$.
-The four NOEMA detections were not selected as priors because they are intrinsically faint (high dust obscuration) at the IRAC wavelength and fall at the densest region, hampering their photometric measurement and thus increasing the uncertainty of their photometry.
+It contains six IRAC priors as selected by Eq.~(\ref{eq:irac}) within a radius of 25$\arcsec$ ($r$\,$\sim$\,180\,pkpc, Fig.~\ref{fig:sbc3-rgb}).
+The four NOEMA detections were not selected as priors because they are intrinsically faint (high dust obscuration) at the IRAC wavelength and tend to be blended in this crowded region, which increases the uncertainty of their photometry, and IRAC colors.
 We supplement the existing images with additional $H$, $K$ observations from CFHT (PI: T. Wang) and use the deeper NIR images for source extraction.
 This is to avoid the dilution of these optically faint IRAC priors in the detection image.
-Finally, we confirm that LH-SBC3.b and LH-SBC3.c should have been selected while LH-SBC3.a and LH-SBC3.d are too close to de-blend and hence missed.
-Once the four spectroscopically confirmed members are included, the significance of this overdensity increases to 7.1$\sigma$.
-We note that for galaxies at $z$\,$\sim$\,4, the requested observational depth only allows for detection of massive starbursts, hence those originally selected IRAC priors are yet to be confirmed by deeper observations.
-Besides, the spatial distribution of galaxies with photometric redshift intervals consistent with $z$\,$\sim$\,3.95 shows an apparent excess of massive galaxies centered on LH-SBC3 (Fig.~\ref{fig:sbc3-rgb}).
+Finally, we confirmed that LH-SBC3.b and LH-SBC3.c should have been selected while LH-SBC3.a and LH-SBC3.d are too close to de-blend and hence missed.
+Besides, the spatial distribution of galaxies with photometric redshift intervals consistent with $z$\,$\sim$\,3.95 shows an apparent excess of massive galaxies centred on LH-SBC3 (Fig.~\ref{fig:sbc3-rgb}), which reinforces the existence of an overdensed structure here.